determined-ai/determined/docs/tutorials/detached-mode/distributed-training-checkpointing.rst

 #####################################################

 .. meta::
    :description: Discover how to employ detached mode for distributed training with sharded checkpointing.
-This guide will illustrate the necessary steps.

 In this tutorial, we'll show you how to manage sharded checkpoints using :ref:`detached mode
 <detached-mode-index>`.

-We will guide you through a process that includes setting up torch distributed for distributed training, sharding data between different processes, and saving sharded checkpoints.
+We will guide you through a process that includes setting up PyTorch for distributed training, sharding data between different processes, and saving sharded checkpoints.

-For the full script, visit the `Github repository
+For the full script, visit the `GitHub repository
 <https://github.com/determined-ai/determined/blob/main/examples/features/unmanaged/3_torch_distributed.py>`_.

 ************